European-XFEL/Karabo/doc/howto/macro.rst

 *helloWorld* (the name must be a python literal, so no spaces are allowed).
 An editor opens in the central panel, where you can enter the macro::

-    from karabo import *  # import everything important for macros
+    from karabo.api import *  # import everything important for macros

     class HelloWorld(Macro):
         @Slot()